izikeros/blog/content/posts/notes/bash_parameter_expansions_with_default_value.md

 ---
-Title: Bash Parameter Expansion With Default Value
-Slug: bash-parameter-expansion-with-default-value
+Category: note
 Date: 2024-08-01
 Modified: 2024-08-01
+Slug: bash-parameter-expansion-with-default-value
 Status: published
+Summary: Learn how to use bash parameter expansion with default values to handle unset or null variables, improve script robustness, and enhance readability through various examples and use cases.
+ai_summary: true
+Title: Bash Parameter Expansion With Default Value
 tags:
   - bash
   - parameter-expansion
-Category: note
 ---
 up::[[MOC_Shell_Bash_Zsh]]

-## Bash parameter expansion with default value
+## Parameter expansion

 Bash parameter expansion with default value is a useful feature for handling variables that may or may not be set.
 The syntax is: